Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Examples

 \subsubsection{Sequentially gauging the $S_3$ symmetry}

-We are now ready to gauge the whole $S_3$ symmetry.
-Our strategy is to break the $S_3$ symmetry into the $\mathbb{Z}_3$ which is a normal subgroup and the $\mathbb{Z}_2$ subgroup and gauge them sequentially~\cite{Cui_unpublished}.
-We have learnt that gauging the $\mathbb{Z}_3$ symmetry gives a $\text{SU}(3)_3$-type theory.
-So we just need to gauge the remaining $\mathbb{Z}_2$ symmetry, which has a nontrivial action on $\text{SU}(3)_3$:
+We are now ready to gauge the full $S_3$ symmetry.
+Our strategy is to break the $S_3$ symmetry into the $\mathbb{Z}_3$ normal subgroup and the $\mathbb{Z}_2$ subgroup, and then gauge them sequentially~\cite{Cui_gauging}.
+In Sec.~\ref{sec:3-Fermion_Z3}, we found that gauging the $\mathbb{Z}_3$ symmetry gives $\text{SU}(3)_3$-type theories, and we just need to gauge the remaining $\mathbb{Z}_2$ symmetry of these theories.
+The action of the $\mathbb{Z}_2$ symmetry on the quasiparticles of these $\mathbb{Z}_{3}$-gauged theories can be identified as topological charge conjugation, that is

-Although not necessary in our following discussion, we would like to remark that the symmetry action on the two-dimensional $Y\times Y\rightarrow Y$ fusion space is nontrivial.
-This can be seen by imposing the invariance of $F$-symbols under symmetry action.
-In this case, the relevant $F$-symbols are